Sudharsanselvaraj/Autnomous-Real-Time-Proctoring-via-Cross-Modal-Gaze-and-Pose-Encoding-using-Vision-Transformers/README.md

-# 🎯 AI-Based Real-Time Autonomous Proctoring System
+# 🎯Autnomous Real-Time Proctoring via Cross Modal Gaze and Pose Encoding using Vision Transformers

 A robust and intelligent proctoring solution for **online examination monitoring**, combining real-time **gaze estimation**, **multi-person detection**, and **object recognition** using cutting-edge computer vision and deep learning techniques.